ImperialCollegeLondon/Visual2/README.md

 1. Install [yarn](https://yarnpkg.com/lang/en/docs/install/).

+2. Download & unzip the Visual2 project, or if contributing clone locally, or fork on github and then clone locally, the repo.

+3. Navigate to the project root directory (which contains this README) in a command-line interpreter.
+For Windows usage make sure if possible for convenience that you have a _tabbed_ command-line interpreter that can be started direct from file explorer within a specific directory (by right-clicking on the explorer directory view).
+That makes things a lot more pleasant.
+One free option is the excellent [hyper](https://github.com/zeit/hyper).

-1. Fetch `npm` packages by executing `yarn install`.
+4. Fetch the required `npm` packages by executing `yarn install`.
 This project consistently uses `yarn` Node package manager instead of the older and less competent `npm`.

-2. Run `setup.bat` (on Windows).
+5. Run `setup.bat` (on Windows).
 This downloads and updates the submodules, and installs their packages individually (necessary because of the submodule structure), then restores the global packages.
 In particular this code will install a copy of .Net Core on which the FABLE compiler can run.

-3. Compile `fsharp` code to `javascript` using `webpack` by executing `yarn run start`.
-This script compiles everything once and then watches source files recompiling whenever any change, so it is normally run continuously through development.
+6. Compile `fsharp` code to `javascript` using `webpack` by executing `yarn run start`.
+This script compiles everything once and then watches source files recompiling whenever any change, so it normally runs continuously throughout development.

-4. Open `electron` application at a new terminal tab by running `yarn run launch`.
-This command will start the application and also hot reload it whenever source files are recompiled.
-Therefore it normally runs continuously through development.
+7. Open `electron` application at a new terminal tab by running `yarn run launch`.
+This command will start the application and also _hot reload_ it whenever source files are recompiled.
+Therefore it normally runs continuously through development. _Hyper_, for example runs multiple tabs and will split window between two tabs, great for running start and launch scripts concurrently in a single window.

-5. To see debug printout etc press <F12> to toggle electron dev tools on and note that any F# printout and errors will be displayed under the console tab.
+8. To see debug printout etc press <F12> to toggle electron dev tools on and note that any F# printout and errors will be displayed under the console tab.